... make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit. Matthew 28:19

 the Mikveh - John the Baptist - Christian Baptism

-Immersion is not for physical cleaning; that would be done beforehand.
+Immersion is not for physical cleaning, which would have been done beforehand.
 It is for Spiritual cleansing in a purification ceremony.

 The terms Purity and Impurity are inadequate translations from the Hebrew and give a physical rather than spiritual sound to the process.